 Although chickens can live for a pretty long time, they produce the most chicken eggs during the first few years of their life.

-In general, chickens can find their own food - as long as they are given enough access to the outdoors to forage for food such as greens and bugs.
+In general, chickens can find their own food.
+That's as long as they are given enough access to the outdoors to forage for food like greens and bugs.

-Learn about what chickens can and will eat along with tips on what you should feed your chickens to get really tasty and healthy eggs.
+Learn about what chickens can and will eat.
+Also, get some tips on what you should feed your chickens to get really tasty and healthy eggs.

 Go to How to Raise Chickens